hermeslm/jpdfmake/README.md

 ## Java library for pfdmake.

-This library allows to create a pdfmake json descriptor from java (http://pdfmake.org)
+This library allows to creating a pdfmake json descriptor from java (http://pdfmake.org)

 ## Demos.